sciZer0/7/v/README.md

 <h1>CONCLUSION</h1>

-As mentioned above, actually, in the industry, there are even many more fundamental problems than described here, and each blockchain existing in 2023 is fundamentally unable to solve these fundamental problems.
+As mentioned above, actually, in the industry, there are even many-more fundamental problems than described here, and each blockchain existing in 2023 is fundamentally unable to solve these fundamental problems.

 All these fumdamental problems can be solved only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.